eccentricdevotion/TARDIS/mcpatcher.md

 ![CTM Pandorica](images/docs/pandorica.jpg)

-For interior textures, the TARDIS console and rooms are set to the SKY biome.
+For interior textures, the TARDIS console and rooms are set to the VOID biome.
 There are custom wall, advanced console, disk storage container and door textures.

-If you would prefer that TARDIS does not change the biome in your worlds, you can turn off the feature in the config — use the admin command to toggle the settings — for Police Boxes use: `/tardisadmin set_biome [true|false]`, and for TARDIS worlds use: `/tardisadmin sky_biome [true|false]`.
+If you would prefer that TARDIS does not change the biome in your worlds, you can turn off the feature in the config — use the admin command to toggle the settings — for Police Boxes use: `/tardisconfig set_biome [true|false]`, and for TARDIS worlds use: `/tardisconfig sky_biome [true|false]`.

 CIT allows TARDIS to have custom item textures by detecting the display name and/or lore of the item.
 For example, this lets sonic screwdrivers have a custom texture without changing _all_ BLAZE\_RODs to a sonic texture.